ccampguilhem/Udacity-Artificial-Intelligence/08_Search_Optimization_and_Planning/01_Search_Project_PacMan/README.md

 python encrypt.py -d
 ```

-To generate an encrypted version of the file:
+To generate an encrypted version of the files:
 ```
 python encrypt.py
 ```